Nisargadatta Maharaj: Later years

-Between 1942 and 1948 he suffered two personal losses, first the death of his wife, Sumatibai, followed by the death of his daughter.
+In 1942 his wife Sumatibai died, followed by the death of his daughter in 1948.
 He started to give initiations in 1951, after a personal revelation from his guru, Siddharameshwar Maharaj.

 After he retired from his shop in 1966, Nisargadatta Maharaj continued to receive and teach visitors in his home, giving discourses twice a day.
 The publication of I Am That (1973) brought him international fame, 'disturbing my quiet life' and changing his home into a "railway station platform."
 He died on 8 September 1981 at the age of 84, of throat cancer.

 Teachings

 Nisargadatta gave talks and answered questions at his humble flat in Khetwadi, Mumbai, where a mezzanine room was created for him to receive disciples and visitors.
 This room was also used for daily chantings, bhajans (devotional songs), meditation sessions, and discourses.
 While known in the West for his non-dual teachings, he offered a combination of devotion to the Guru, mantra-japa to invoke the Divine and still and purify the mind, and atma-vichara (self-inquiry) to recognize and abide in the formless self.
 Boucher notes that Nisargadatta adopted a different mode of instruction, through questions and answers, for his western disciples.
 Many of Nisargadatta Maharaj's talks were recorded, and formed the basis of I Am That as well as of the several other books attributed to him.